csebuetnlp/BanglaContextualBias/README.md

 ### CEAT : Sentence Extraction

 Firstly, we create categories of suffixes that are available in Bangla keeping in mind the possible words that we are going to use for our experiments.
 The idea is to perform exact string seach for the words.
 This is because we want the sentences that have our required words in root form or suffix added form.
-Stemming the sentences first and then perform searching is not a good option for us because (1) it is very expensive to perform stemming on each word on a very large dataset (2) stemming sentences produces erroneous results for Bangla that changes the whole semantics of the sentence.
+Searching after stemming the sentences is not a good option for us because (1) it is very expensive to perform stemming on each word on a very large dataset and (2) stemming sentences produces erroneous results for Bangla that changes the whole semantics of the sentence.

-The suffix caegories can be found in `./CeatDataCollection/suffixCategories.jsonl`.
+The suffix categories can be found in `./CeatDataCollection/suffixCategories.jsonl`.
 The code for applying the categories to are in `./CeatDataCollection/AddingSuffixCategoryToWord.py`.
-For that we need a file like `./CeatDataCollection/WeatWords/allWeatWords.txt` where we need to mention which word should contain which suffix category in the format: `<word> <category_serial>`.The result should be a file like `weatWordsWithSuffix.jsonl`.
+For that, we need a file like `./CeatDataCollection/WeatWords/allWeatWords.txt` where we need to mention which word should contain which suffix category in the format: `<word> <category_serial>`.The result should be a file like `weatWordsWithSuffix.jsonl`.

 For extracting sentences from a single file, run the following command:
 ```